yangzhou12/BenchX/README.md

-# BenchX: A Unified Benchmark Framework for Medical Vision-Language Models on Chest X-Rays
+# BenchX: A Unified Benchmark Framework for Medical Vision-Language Pretraining on Chest X-Rays

+This repository includes the [preview code](https://anonymous.4open.science/r/BenchX-46C5/) for NeurIPS Datasets and Benchmarks track submission (Paper ID 279):

+"BenchX: A Unified Benchmark Framework for Medical Vision-Language Pretraining on Chest X-Rays"

 ## Requirements